notLukaGray/looksgoodnowwhat/src/content/chapterthree.md

 That's why starting with perspective, not isolated choices, matters.
 Perspective provides a common ground for you and your team.
 It's easier to debate, easier to clarify, easier to align around.
 It sets the expectation that every part of the design serves a purpose.
 Not to look good or feel right, but to convey a specific message.
 When the work feels off, you won't waste time arguing taste.
 You ask the fundamental question: Does this match the perspective we set?
 Perspective shifts feedback from opinion to problem-solving.
 It keeps your decisions sharp and your process intentional.

 With a foundation set, it's now time to pressure test its strength.
 That's where the argument comes in.
 Your work doesn't just express a point of view.
 It argues for it.
 Every decision is a claim.
 Every choice is evidence.
 And the whole thing needs to stand up when questioned.
 Perspective sets direction.
-Argument proves it.
-That's the work: turning vision into something defensible.
+Argument proves it, turning vision into something defensible.

 <div style="height: 10px;"></div>